magicse/upsampling-old-game-audio/README.md

 Upsampler for old game audio from 8-bit 11025 Hz to 44100 Hz.

 **🎵 Old Game Audio Upsampler**
-- This tool upsamples old game audio from 8-bit 11025 Hz to 44100 Hz, making it compatible with modern audio systems and improving playback quality.
+- Upsamples old game audio from 8-bit 11025 Hz to 44100 Hz, making it compatible with modern audio systems and improving playback quality.

 **Features:**
 - Converts 8-bit 11025 Hz WAV files to 44100 Hz